 17.3.
-AUTUMN SEASONAL BEER
+AUTUMN SEASONAL BEER [BJCP 30B]

 Autumn Seasonal Beers are beers that suggest cool weather and the autumn harvest season, and may include pumpkin or other squashes, and the associated spices.
-See the Introduction to Specialty-Type Beer section for additional comments, particularly on evaluating the balance of added ingredients with the base beer.
+See the Introduction to Specialty-Type Beer section (AABC note: at the start of Category 18) for additional comments, particularly on evaluating the balance of added ingredients with the base beer.